 SATC reaches out to the community in multiple ways.
 We publish our hiking schedule in local newspapers, and we attend local events with our SATC booth to provide outdoor/environmental education to attendees.
 Volunteers help "man" the booth.
 If this is something you may be interested in helping out with, contact Sally Brossman, firstname.lastname@example.org

 SATC provides a quarterly schedule of group hikes that are led by our group of trained hike leaders.
 We rely on their dedication to plan, scout, and lead these hikes.
 The schedule offers a wide variety of hikes for our members and community members alike to take advantage of.
 If you would like to become one of our hike leaders, contact Cindy Radich, email@example.com.

 Our membership committee maintains our membership files and concentrates on promotion to garner new members as well as membership renewals .
-If you would like to help with this very important committee, contact Nancy Kurtz at email@example.com
+If you'd like to serve on this committee, contact Gail Brossman, GVB1024@aol.com.

 Throughout the year, SATC hosts various activities that serve to bring our members together to socialize, eat and enjoy either a guest speaker or entertainment.
 We have an annual banquet in March, a Spring and Fall membership meeting, a summer picnic and a December Holiday Party.
 Our hospitality committee organizes the venue and food.
 If this is in your area of expertise and interest, contact Dawn Warden, firstname.lastname@example.org, to join and contribute.

 This committee maintains and updates communication to our membership and to the community.
 This includes SATC's web site, Facebook page, the Bushwack Bulletin (quarterly newsletter) and our weekly Trail Mail.
-If you like to work with this technology and/or write/report/design newsletters, then contact us and begin to help out!
+If you like to work with technology and/or write/report/design newsletters, then contact Cindy Radich, email@example.com